-Today sees the release of November data from the Ulster Bank Northern Ireland PMI®.
-The latest report – produced for Ulster Bank by IHS Markit – signalled that growth was maintained in the Northern Ireland private sector in November, with activity rising at a solid pace.
-That said, rates of expansion in output and new orders were weaker than seen earlier in the year and business confidence remained relatively muted.
-Continue reading
+Today sees the release of October data from the Ulster Bank Northern Ireland PMI®.
+The latest report – produced for Ulster Bank by IHS Markit – indicated that the Northern Ireland private sector remained in contraction.
+Business activity, new orders and employment all decreased over the month, albeit at softer rates than in September.
+Meanwhile, inflationary pressures also moderated.